MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 In the preceding example, both of the "example.com" and "www.example.com" origin names are aliased to use alternative service endpoints offered as "svc.example.net" (with "www.example.com" continuing to use a CNAME alias).
-HTTP/2 is available on a cluster of machines located at svc2.example.net with TCP port 8002 and HTTP/3 is available on a cluster of machines located at svc3.example.net with UDP port 8003.
+HTTP/1.1 and HTTP/2 are available on a cluster of machines located at svc2.example.net at TCP port 8002, and HTTP/1.1, HTTP/2, and HTTP/3 are available on a cluster of machines located at svc3.example.net at TCP and
+UDP port 8003.
 The client can use the specified ESNI keys to encrypt the SNI values of "example.com" and "www.example.com" in the handshake with these alternative service endpoints.
 When connecting, clients will